Past Productions and Awards

 2015: Lindsey Register as Nellie Forbush, Monica Oquendo-Alvarez as Bloody Mary, Ashton Kamphuis for Stage Management — all in South Pacific; Heather Reed as Death, McKenzie Connel as Minion Leader, Cassandra McCall for Stage Management, Film Editor: Dylan Giovanetto for Terminological Design — all in Everyman; Matthew Brandon as Malvolio — in Twelfth Night; Makenzie Pusey as Esther Smith, Amanda Ward as Rose Smith, Catheryn Hooper for Props Management, Brooke Spencer for Stage Management — all in Meet Me In St. Louis

-Faculty & Staff Award Nominations
+Faculty & Staff Awards

 - In 2004, Liberty Theatre was asked to showcase Monte Cristo at the Kennedy Center American College Theatre Festival.

-- Linda Nell Cooper has received multiple National Award Nominations for Excellence in Directing for shows such as Secret Garden, Aida, Into the Woods, Thoroughly Modern Millie, West Side Story, and Jane Eyre.
+- Linda Nell Cooper has received multiple National Award for Excellence in Directing for shows such as Secret Garden, Aida, Into the Woods, Thoroughly Modern Millie, West Side Story, and Jane Eyre.

-- Chris Nelson has received multiple National Award Nominations for Excellence in Directing for shows such as Little Shop of Horrors, Ragtime, Everyman, and Arsenic and Old Lace.
+- Chris Nelson has received multiple National Award for Excellence in Directing for shows such as Little Shop of Horrors, Ragtime, Everyman, and Arsenic and Old Lace.

-- Andy Geffken has received multiple National Award Nominations for Excellence in Directing for shows such as Brigadoon, Guys & Dolls, and Bye Bye Birdie.
+- Andy Geffken has received multiple National Award for Excellence in Directing for shows such as Brigadoon, Guys & Dolls, and Bye Bye Birdie.

-- Mark Howieson received National Award Nominations for Scenic Design of Wait Until Dark and Bye Bye Birdie.
+- Mark Howieson received National Award for Scenic Design of Wait Until Dark and Bye Bye Birdie.

-- Lynne Forth received National Award Nominations for Costume Design of The Rivals, She Stoops to Conquer, and Arsenic and Old Lace.
+- Lynne Forth received National Award for Costume Design of The Rivals, She Stoops to Conquer, and Arsenic and Old Lace.